bzb-stcnx/compliance/README.md

 # configuration
 ## interface modules
-* test suites in interface modules `require('compliant')` to access the implementation module that `compliance` will inject when running the suites.
+* test suites in interface modules `require('compliance/applicant')` to access the implementation module that `compliance` will inject when running the suites.
 * additionally, `browserify` is configured with `compliance` as a transform, allowing it to inject the implementation module when generating the test bundle.